 As a therapist, the most important thing Shadi can do is listen to you.
 She will provide a safe space for you to share your story.

 Shadi believes that therapy can be the path to attain mental clarity.
 Her passion and goal are to help people reach their full potential while offering a supportive and non-judgmental space to make that happen.

 She has worked with children, adolescents, and adults diagnosed with depression, anxiety, trauma, and Post-traumatic stress disorder (PTSD), and she offer psychotherapy sessions in both English and Farsi.

-Shadi has a Bachelor of Arts degree in Psychology and is currently completing her Master of Arts degree in Counselling Psychology at Yorkville University.
+Shadi has a Bachelor of Arts degree in Psychology and her Master of Arts degree in Counselling Psychology at Yorkville University.

 Shadi believes in forming an authentic therapeutic relationship with respect to the client’s cultural background.
 With a suitable therapeutic approach that tailors individual needs, one can face covert feelings with clarity.
 Therapy is a safe and non-judgemental space where individuals can unpack their deepest emotions and learn to process them effectively.